Do you feel like no matter how hard you try, you can’t stop taking sugar?

 You may have this question as you may have been taking sweets for years and have not seen any negative side effect.

-So here are the reasons you should avoid taking excessive sugar and avoid the sweet stuff:
+Below are 7 reasons you should avoid taking excessive sugar:

 - You gain more weight